SHiLLySiT/SHiLLySiT.github.io/src/projects/learningtocode/index.md

 The topics I’ve covered here are just the tip of the iceberg.
 If you’re still hungry for knowledge, there is a [huge collection of free ebooks available on Github](https://github.com/vhf/free-programming-books/blob/master/free-programming-books.md).

-*This article was originally posted at www.filamentgames.com/blog*
+_This article was originally posted on the [Filament Games blog](https://www.filamentlearning.com/blog/learning-code)_